dnsimple/dnsimple-developer/content/v2/registrar.markdown

 You will be automatically charged the registration fee upon successful registration, so please be careful with this command.

 <note>
-When registering a domain using Solo or Teams subscription, the resolution for the zone will be automatically enabled.
+When registering a domain using Solo or Teams subscription, the DNS services for the zone will be automatically enabled.
 This will be charged on your following subscription renewal invoices.
 </note>